BOSS: Bidirectional One-Shot Synthesis of Adversarial Examples: Generative Approach

 where $\lambda$ is a loss weight.
 It is important to note that \eqref{eqn: main wrt phi} is used to update parameters $\phi$ while the trained classifier parameters $\theta$ remain unchanged.
-Due to the use of network $h$, the surrogate loss functions $\mathcal{L}_g$ and $\mathcal{L}_h$ are selected as the MSE and the categorical cross-entropy loss, respectively.
+Due to the use of network $h$, the surrogate loss functions $\mathcal{L}_g$ and $\mathcal{L}_h$ can be selected as the MSE and the categorical cross-entropy loss, respectively.

-The only needed assumption is that $p_m(\mathbf{x}\:;\theta),\forall m\in [M]$, of the classifier of interest are differentiable w.r.t. the adjustable parameters of network $h$.
-As such, our proposed solution is implementable with any parameterized classifiers (not necessarily NNs) with differentiable outputs (e.g., support vector machines \cite{steinwart2008support}).
 In the following, we present an algorithmic approach to solve BOSS by iteratively optimizing \eqref{eqn: main wrt phi}.
 At every iteration, the adjustable parameters $\phi$ of the generator model $g$ are updated to satisfy the two objectives of small PMF distance from $p_\textrm{d}$ and high similarity of the generated example to $\mathbf{x}_{\mathrm{d}}$.
-We define an exit criteria if a maximum number of iterations/steps $\mathcal{T}$ is reached, or if a feasible solution per Definition \ref{def:BOSS} is found given $\mathbf{x}_{\textrm{d}}$, $p_{\textrm{d}}$, $\delta_{\textrm{s}}$, and $\delta_{\textrm{c}}$.
+We define an exit criteria if either a maximum number of iterations/steps is reached, or if a feasible solution per Definition \ref{def:BOSS} is found given $\mathbf{x}_{\textrm{d}}$, $p_{\textrm{d}}$, $\delta_{\textrm{s}}$, and $\delta_{\textrm{c}}$.

 The parameter $\lambda$ in \eqref{eqn: main wrt phi} weighs the relative importance of each loss function to both avoid over-fitting and handle situations in which the solver converges for one loss function prior to the other \cite{goodfellow2016deep}.
-We propose an iterative approach to select the value of $\lambda$ at every iteration.
-This dynamic update depends on the distance $D$ between the desired specification $p_{\textrm{d}}$ and the actual output $p(g(\mathbf{z}\:;\phi)\:;\theta)$ at iteration $\tau$.
+We propose a dynamic update that depends on the distance $D$ between the desired specification $p_{\textrm{d}}$ and the actual output $p(g(\mathbf{z}\:;\phi)\:;\theta)$ at every iteration.
 Specifically, we update $\lambda$ as